CAN Glossary

 - PCAN-Dongle

-- SLIOmodul Serial Link I/O
+- SLIOmodul Serial Link I/O Module

-Frame Formats:
+Frame Formats

 - Data Frame